-Compared with coarse-grained flow management, finegrained flow management has irreplaceable advantages for some important applications in a network [1] [2].
-For example, researchers have shown that it can improve the success ratio of portscan detection by about 35% through management of small (mice) flows or implementing finegrained flow management [3].
-It is also useful for resource allocation [4], anomaly detection [3] [5], traffic engineering [6] [7], and application identification [8], as well as loadbalancing [9].
+Compared with coarse-grained flow management, finegrained flow management has irreplaceable advantages for some important applications in a network.
+For example, researchers have shown that it can improve the success ratio of portscan detection by about 35 percent through management of small (mice) flows or implementing fine-grained flow management [4].
+It is also useful for resource allocation [3], anomaly detection [4], [5], traffic engineering [6], [7], and application identification [8], as well as load-balancing [9].

-SDN offers a great opportunity for fine-grained flow management [2] [10].
+Manuscript received 29 Dec.
+2019; revised 4 July 2020; accepted 1 Oct.
+2020.
+Date of publication 13 Oct.
+2020; date of current version 27 Oct.
+2020.
+(Corresponding author: Hongli Xu.)
+Recommended for acceptance by S. Chen.
+Digital Object Identifier no. 10.1109/TPDS.2020.3030630 SDN offers a great opportunity for fine-grained flow management [10].
 In an SDN, when a packet arrives at an SDN switch, the switch will match this packet to all rules in the flow table.
 If there is a matched rule, the switch will forward this packet according to the rule's operation field.
 Otherwise, the switch will report the packet header to the controller, which determines the route for this flow and installs rules on the switch and on the other ones along the path.
 In this way, the controller can perform fine-grained management of the flow by deploying per-flow rule (e.g., identified by the 5-tuple, we call it exact-match rule) along its forwarding path.
 [11].
 In fact, if there is one exact-match rule along its route path, the controller has a chance to control this individual flow by modifying this exact-match rule.

 However, it is far from trivial to achieve fine-grained management with SDNs in practice.
-R. Cohen et al. [12] propose a method that installs exact-match entries on all switches along the forwarding path (to be referred to as ER here after) so as to achieve fine-grained flow management.
-Similar methods have been also used in [4] [13].
-However, ER will consume a huge number of flow entries.
-The problem is exacerbated due to the fact that Ternary Content Addressable Memory, commonly used in commercial SDN switches for storing flow tables/rules, is usually expensive, power hungry and therefore size-limited (e.g., 16,000 entries on high-end Broadcom Trident2 switches [12] or even 1,500 entries on HP 5406zl switches [14]).
-Thus, the limited flow-table brings a critical challenge for fine-grained management in an SDN network.
+A strawman solution would be to install exact-match entries on all switches along the forwarding path of each flow.
+Clearly, such an approach will consume a huge number of flow entries.
+The problem is exacerbated due to the fact that Ternary Content Addressable Memory, commonly used in commercial SDN switches for storing flow tables/rules [12], [13], is usually expensive, power hungry and therefore size-limited [12], [14], [15].
+Although the switch memory is growing [16] and some SDN switches (e.g., Noviswitch [17]) adopt RAM-based flow table for exact matches and TCAM -based flow table for wildcard matches.
+It still encounters some scalability issues: (1) RAM-based flow table may significantly increase the lookup latency [12], [14], [15]; (2) Encapsulating Packetin messages is time-consuming and CPU-consuming for low-end CPU of switches (e.g., HP 5130 EI switches can only install 20 rules per second [18], [19]).
+(3) Encapsulating Flow-mod messages is time-consuming for SDN controller